SteveChenDC/dc-tech-organizers/venues.md

 | -------------------- | --------- | ------------ | ---------------- | --------------- | ------------------ |
 |     50/70      | yes |   yes   |    chairs, tables, counter space    |   not too far   | yes |

 > Notes, if any: The space is good, although the speaker position is a little odd.
+Unavailable as of 10/11/18

 Meetup groups that have used this venue:
 * Code & Coffee
 * DCJS
+* NodeDC(Nodeschool)

 ## Curiosity Media (office)